JuliaGeodynamics/GeophysicalModelGenerator.jl/docs/src/man/Tutorial_Chmy_MPI.md

 end
 ```

-And a main function is required:
+And the main function is:

 ```julia
 @views function main(backend=CPU(); nxy_l=(126, 126))